ah-Elsharkawy/youtube_downloader/README.md

 will make a complete app with dynamic options and API's for different functionalities like:

-- ~~API for a single video~~.
+- [X] API for a single video.
-- API for a list of videos.
+- [ ] API for a list of videos.
-- Ability to choose the file format whether video, audio or both.
+- [X] Ability to choose the file format whether video, audio or both.
-- Ability to choose the quality from available qualities.
+- [X] Ability to choose the quality from available qualities.
-- ability to choose which files to download and which is not.
+- [ ] ability to choose which files to download and which is not.